 The University recommendation is to budget around €181 per month for groceries, but this of course varies from individual to individual.
 We’ve compiled a little overview of what shops sell what, as that may be quite confusing to some when first moving to Maastricht.

 Maastricht offers a variety of different supermarkets.
-The biggest Dutch chains are Albert Heijn and Jumbo, which have the largest selection of goods and are to be found at multiple locations in Maastricht.
-Alternatively, there are also Aldi, Lidl, Jan Linders, Spar and Plus.
+The biggest Dutch chains are Albert Heijn (AH) and Jumbo, which have the largest selection of goods and are to be found at multiple locations in Maastricht.
+Alternatively, there are also Aldi, Lidl, Jan Linders, Spar, Plus and Coop.
 You can find the exact locations and opening hours here.

 There are also speciality stores in the city, like the Turkish supermarket Yildiz Plaza, and the Asian supermarket Amazing Oriental.

-You can also buy fresh fruit, vegetable, meat and fish at the market which is held every Wednesday and Friday in the Markt between 8:00 and 14:00.
+You can buy fresh fruit, vegetable, meat and fish at the market which is held every Wednesday and Friday in the Markt between 8:00 and 14:00.
+Lastly, there is the (very cool!)
+Bananenboxer market, which can be found inside a beautiful church – the Augustijnenkerk.
+They offer a wide variety of products, including fruits and vegetables, chocolate, tea, honey, and more.

 For any hygiene products and /or cleaning products, you will be looking for a drugstore.
 The major drugstores in Maastricht are Kruidvat, Etos, Trekpleister & DA.
 You can find the exact locations and opening hours here.